AlokKothiyal1/alokkothiyal1/README.md

 ### Hi there, I'm Alok👋

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning MERN Stack 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to travel & play FPS games.
 <br />

 ### Languages and Tools: